 \section{Generating configurations with various degrees of instability}

 In order to highlight the benefit of the high-order adaptive time integration, we search for configurations which are linearly unstable around the corresponding steady-state solution.
-We generate such configurations with the stable simplified model from Section \ref{section:simplemodel:parameters} as baseline, by varying its parameters.
+We generate such configurations by taking the stable simplified model from Section \ref{section:simplemodel:parameters} as baseline and varying its parameters.
 We use existing theoretical tools to approximately evaluate the stability of the steady-state solution.